SPdowns/CaseoftheFridays-Part2/README.md

 9:30 Before the arrays, there was a syntax lesson on quotes and double quotes and escape characters.
 Now onto the arrays.

+10:00 They main takeaway so far are the two types of arrays in php.
+The associative and the indexable, both being a collection of data that acts like a key value pair.
+This isn't new, just a different way of framing what I know from JavaScript.